Fact-checked by the ZeroinDaily editorial team

 Skipping an integration audit is the second critical error when comparing CRM apps.
 A CRM that does not connect natively with your email platform, accounting software, or e-commerce stack will create data silos that slow every customer-facing process.

 Before shortlisting any platform, map every tool your team uses daily.
-Common integration points include Gmail or Outlook, QuickBooks or Xero, Shopify or WooCommerce, and communication tools like Slack or Zoom.
+Common integration points include Gmail or Outlook, QuickBooks or Xero, and Shopify or WooCommerce.
 Platforms like Pipedrive and Freshsales offer native integrations with most of these, while others rely on Zapier workarounds that add latency and monthly cost.

 Native vs. Third-Party Integrations